STAMP-project/stamp-ide/README.md

 At the top of the second page there is a spinner to set the number of amplification iterations.
 A larger number may help to improve the test but it will take more time.

+### Select the test classes to amplify

+Push the "Select tests" button in page two, a dialog will be opened, select the test classes to use (multiple selection is allowed), you can also write the full names of the tests to use directly in the text box of the same row, separated by : in Mac or Linux and by ; in Windows.

+### Select the amplifier

+The list titled "Amplifier" in page two contains the DSpot amplifiers, select them clicking on them (multiple selection is allowed with crtl), the selected ones appear in blue, if there is not selection all will be used.

+### Choose a test criterion

+The combo in the "Test Criterion" row in page two, contains a list of the possible criterions to be maximized during the amplification, if there is not selection the default will be used (PitMutantScoreSelector).

+### Select test cases

+To select the specific test cases to amplify go to the advanced options dialog clicking on the same name link in page two, select the case or cases to use in the list titled "test cases", under the list there is a button to clean the list, finally press OK.

+### Max tests amplified

+The spinner in the "Max test amplified" row in page two allows specifying the maximum number of amplified tests that dspot keeps before generating assertion.

+### Time out and randomm seed

+Open the advanced options dialog by clicking the link in page two, the upper spinner is titled "Time out (ms)" it specifies the degenerated test's time out.

+Under this row there is another spinner titled random seed to specify a seed for the random object the default value is 23

+### Path pit result

+Open the advanced options dialog by clicking the link in page two, there is a row called "path pit result" only enabled if the test criterion is PitMutantScoreSelector, it specifies the path to the .csv of the original result of Pit Test (expert), select the folder pushing the "Select folder" button or write the path in the text box.

+### Verbose and clean

+At the left botton of page two there are to check buttons called clean and verbose, verbose shows more information in console, if clean is enabled, DSpot will remove the out directory if exists, else it will append the results to the exist files.

+### MAVEN_HOME

+If the enviroment variable MAVEN_HOME is not set a warning dialog will prevent you after opening the wizard, you can set the MAVEN_HOME to use in the advanced options dialog, if you want to do this, select the check button in the row "set MAVEN_HOME" to enable the text box and write the path.